-Post-traumatic stress disorder (PTSD) affects many Americans after military combat, serious accidents, injury, natural disasters, terrorism, sexual abuse, physical abuse or the death of a loved one.
+Post-traumatic stress disorder (PTSD) affects many Americans after military combat, serious accidents, injury, natural disasters, terrorism, sexual abuse, physical abuse, or the death of a loved one.
 Individuals with PTSD require therapy in order to move past their difficult experiences.
-Often, people also need both PTSD treatment and addiction treatment, as the two conditions often go hand-in-hand.
-Sadly, many people with PTSD self-medicate using drugs or alcohol, trying to save themselves from the daily struggle of their condition.
+A PTSD treatment center in Portland may be the answer.
+Find out more about mental health treatment in Portland.
+Call us today at 866.262.0531.

 What is PTSD?